sf314/AscendSP17/README.md

 - folder containing flight code for main arduino.
 - subsequent arduinos shall have their code in ascendMain2, etc

-SparkFun...-master
+testIMU
-- Library and examples for SparkFun 6DOF IMU
+- Test code and lib for SparkFun IMU

 *** HOW TO USE ***
 All code for use in flight must exist in the